MIDFIELDR/midfieldr/docs/reference/post_bacc_terms.md

 # Identify post-baccalaureate terms

+For each student's term in a data frame, determine its relationship to the student's first degree term (pre-degree, first-degree, or post-first-degree) and add columns that support the findings.
-To a data frame keyed by student ID and containing an academic term variable, add a column that clusters terms with respect to a student's first degree term.
-Post-baccalaureate terms are typically excluded from the term, course, and degree data tables.
+Post-first-baccalaureate terms are typically excluded from the `term, course,` and `degree` data tables.

 ## Usage